-The audio fragments were recorded locally (in Gurune, the major language in Bolgatanga, for which no TTS and ASR exists), using a normal Android-based Smartphone and sent via internet to Tamale where it was converted to the appropriate formats and integrated into the VSDK.
-Fragments to support an additional language (Dagbani, also with no TTS and ASR) were recorded in Tamale, also using a normal Android-based Smartphone and integrated into the system to provide a control test case and proof of scalability in terms of language.
+3.5.2 Development and Testing.
+The system was built on the Kasadaka in Tamale, Ghana in collaboration with Cowtribe 4, a company that provides veterinary services with the use of ICT-driven technologies.
+Audio fragments were recorded locally (in Gurune, the major language in Bolgatanga, Ghana, for which no Text-to-Speech (TTS) nor Automatic Speech Recognition (ASR) exists), and sent to Tamale where it was converted to the appropriate formats and integrated into Kasadaka.
+Fragments to support an additional language (Dagbani, also with no TTS and ASR) were recorded in Tamale, to provide a control test case and proof of scalability in terms of language.
 The structure of the Mr. Meteo application is set up in a way that welcomes the user to the service and then proceeds to the weather forecast for the current day as well as the subsequent day.
 A total of roughly 5 hours (excluding the time for recording voice fragments) was needed to completely setup the system.
 The resulting system was deployed and evaluated in several iterations, using a local Ghanaian Network Provider (MTN) and soliciting feedback from Cowtribe, SARI and selected participants.
-The system is setup to retrieve data (see Figure 6) from Darksky Weather
+The system is setup to retrieve data (see Figure 4) from Darksky Weather API5 for the specific GPS Coordinates (retrieved at the community and verified on Google Maps).
+Parsing of the data indicates which